 Known as the place to escape for a romantic break, in recent years the number of couples travelling to the Maldives has increased hugely.
-Although the six-hour-plus travel time may not exactly be a “short trip” we could hardly not include it in our round up.
+Although the six-hour-plus travel time may not exactly be a “short trip” we couldn’t resist including it in our round up.
 If the crystal-clear waters, white sand beaches and picture-perfect moments are your thing, you really can’t do much better than the Maldives.

 With a plethora of resorts and hotels available, you’re sure to be able to find one that’s just right for your ultimate island getaway.
-And for those who may get a little bored lounging on a beach all day, the Maldives also has some great diving and snorkelling spots, along with other water sports, for those who are after a little more adventure.
+And for those who need more than lounging on a beach all day, the Maldives also has some great diving and snorkelling spots, along with other water sports, if you’re after a little more adventure.